We are affiliated to Irene Chua Clinic. Visit website here.

 Step 1: Stimulation of Ovulation

 Oral or injectable hormonal medication is used to stimulate ovulation or egg production.
 The medication causes the ovary to produce multiple eggs, instead of a single egg every month.
 Multiple eggs are needed as some might not develop or fertilise after the retrieval process.
-The IVF doctor will closely work with you in order to identify which suitable medication to prescribe and when to take them.
+Your IVF doctor will work closely with you to prescribe suitable medication.

 One to two weeks of ovarian induction is normally needed before harvesting the mature eggs.
 The following procedures will be performed to know if the eggs are ready for retrieval: